 At the Swedish Institute of International Affairs (UI), we care about and protect our customers’ privacy.
 Here we give you an overview of how we store and process your personal data.
 It is important that you read this before using any of our services; for questions, please contact us at email@example.com

-What is personal data and why we collect it
+What is personal data and why do we collect it?

 Personal data is information that allows a living individual to be identified.
 Examples of such information are names, addresses or email addresses.
 UI does not collect sensitive data from its customers, such as religious or political views or health data.